 Applying to college is a lot of work.
 At times you may completely forget to ask a question or question what you remember.
 Below are some FAQs and a few words of advice.
 If you have a question, the answer is probably below.

-Please keep in mind that our office will close for winter break at 3 p.m.
-(PST) on December 22.
+Please keep in mind that our office will close for winter break at 4 p.m.
+(PST) on December 21.
 We will open at 8 a.m.
-(PST) on January 3.
+(PST) on January 2.
 During our winter break we will not be able to respond to our phone messages.
-Emails to email@example.com will be checked periodically throughout the break, but you may have to wait a couple of days for a response.
+Emails to firstname.lastname@example.org will be checked periodically throughout the break.
+You will have to wait two to four days for a response.
 We appreciate your patience.

 Once we return, our office hours are Monday to Friday, 8 a.m. to 5 p.m.
 (PST).

 - Submit your Common Application to us by this date (don’t forget to budget time for the additional HMC questions).
 Your application should be submitted by January 5, 2018, 11:59 pm of the time zone you are located in.

 - Please do not panic about missing school documents.
 While your school knows of our deadlines, we understand if not all of your school documents are submitted by that deadline.
 We know that they have many requests to process and understand if their materials are submitted later.
 We DO NOT hold this against your file.
 Once we have processed the majority of materials we’ve received, we will then send out a missing items emails.
 Please pay attention to these emails.